phusion/traveling-ruby/README.md

 Traveling Ruby is a project which supplies self-contained, "portable" Ruby binaries: Ruby binaries that can run on any Linux distribution and any macOS machine.
 It also has Windows support [(with some caveats)](#caveats).
 This allows Ruby app developers to bundle these binaries with their Ruby app, so that they can distribute a single package to end users, without needing end users to first install Ruby or gems.

-_Note:_ - This is a fork, which currently supports the following platforms and versions
+ We currently support the following platforms and versions

 | OS     | Ruby      | Architecture | Supported |
 | -------| ------- | ------------ | --------- |